-The Dead Sea is a salt water lake in the Middle East, located between Israel and Jordan.
+The Dead Sea is a salt water lake in the Middle East, bordered by Israel and the West Bank to the west, and Jordan to the East.
 The geographical features of the Dead Sea — including the fact that the lake is at the lowest sea level of any body of water on earth and surrounded by mountains — makes the surrounding silt and mud rich with a unique combination of minerals like magnesium, sodium, and potassium.

 People use Dead Sea mud to treat health conditions ranging from psoriasis to back pain.
 A great deal of research backs up claims that Dead Sea mud can relieve pain, reduce inflammation, and more.